LSSTDESC/rail_attic/docs/source/contributing.rst

 When you're ready to merge your branch into the `main` branch, `make a pull request <https://github.com/LSSTDESC/RAIL/compare>`_, and request that other team members review it if you have any in mind, for example, those who have consulted on some of the work.
-Once the changes have been approved, you can merge and squash the pull request as well as close its corresponding issue by putting `closes #[#]` in the comment closing the pull request.
+Once the changes have been approved, 1. select "Squash and merge" on the approved pull request, 2. enter `closes #[#]` in the comment field to close the resolved issue, and 3. delete your branch using the button on the merged pull request.

 To review a pull request, it's a good idea to start by pulling the changes and running the unit tests (see above).
+Check the code for complete and accurate docstrings, sufficient comments, and to ensure any instances of `#pragma: no cover` (excluding the code from unit test coverage accounting) are extremely well-justified.
+Necessary changes to request may include, e.g. writing an exception for an edge case that will break the code, separating out code that's repeated in multiple places, etc.
-If there are no problems with that, you can make suggestions for optional improvements (e.g. adding a one-line comment before a clever block of code or including a demonstration of new functionality in the example notebooks) or request necessary changes (e.g. including an exception for an edge case that will break the code or separating out code that's repeated in multiple places).
+You may also make suggestions for optional improvements, such as adding a one-line comment before a clever block of code or including a demonstration of new functionality in the example notebooks.